urbanSTEW is comprised of the following artists:

 Robert Esler (robert <at> urbanstew <dot> org):

 Robert is a percussionist dedicated to the interdisciplinary possibilities of music, media and science.
-He has performed throughout the world as a soloist at many electronic music festivals and venues and has written articles for several computer music organizations.
-Mr. Esler also regularly performs with Crossing 32nd St., a Phoenix based contemporary music group, and plays Filipino indigenous music with the Pakaraguian Kulintang Ensemble.
-His playing can be heard on Cantaloupe Records, CIEM, Tzadik Records and Mode Records.
-He currently teaches at Scottsdale Community College.
+He has performed throughout the world as a soloist at many electronic music festivals and venues and has recently written chapters for New England and Routledge Press.
+Mr. Esler also regularly performs with Crossing 32nd St., a Phoenix based contemporary music group, and Rules of Play, a contemporary music duo with Lisa Tolentino.
+His playing can be heard on Cantaloupe Records, CIEM, Tzadik Records, Mode Records, and Human Ear Records.
+He is currently full-time faculty at Glendale Community College in Sound Design and Music Technology and part-time instructor in the Digital Culture program at ASU.

 Stjepan Rajko (stjepan <at> urbanstew <dot> org):